dsa-ou/allowed/docs/installation.md

    - `source path/to/folder/bin/activate` in Linux/macOS
    - `path/to/folder/scripts/Activate` in Windows.

-For our example, it would be `. ~/environments/cs101/bin/activate` or `~/environments/cs101/scripts/Activate`.
+For our example, it would be `source ~/environments/cs101/bin/activate` or `~/environments/cs101/scripts/Activate`.
 After activating, the command prompt becomes `(folder)`, e.g. `(cs101)`, to show which environment is active.